Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 * Focus on out-of-clusters items
 * Develop a storage layer using Apache Arrow and the parquet format

-**Interested in learning more?** Whether you're evaluating `ArrowSpace` for your data infrastructure, considering sponsorship, or want to discuss integration strategies, please check the Contacts page.
+**Interested in learning more?** Whether you're evaluating `ArrowSpace` for your data infrastructure, considering sponsorship, or want to discuss integration strategies, please check the Contact page.

 Please [consider sponsoring my research](https://github.com/sponsors/Mec-iS) and improve your company's understanding of LLMs and vector databases.